tilek/about-me/interest_areas_for_startups.md

 ## Goal: Great customer service and accountability for all services.

+## Goal: Great way to give feedback to and receive feedback from friends

 # Tier 4 - Inspired by solutions rather than goals